dmorse/pscfpp/README.md

   "make pspg".

-The setup script installs a file pscfpp/bld/config.mk that contains makefile variables that define compiler executable names, compiler options and paths to library files.
-If the default options are not adequate, may edit this file as needed.
+The setup script installs a file pscfpp/bld/config.mk that contains makefile variables that define compiler executable names, compiler options and paths to head and library files for external dependencies.
+If the default options are not adequate, edit this file as needed.

+## Command Line Syntax for In

+Pscf++ is a package containing several different SCFT programs designed for different geometries, different algorithms or different hardware.
+Executable names (given above) are:

+     - pscf_fd1d for the 1D finite-difference program

+     - pscf_pcd1, pscf_pcd2 and pscf_pcd3 for programs that use conventional CPU hardware to treat 1,2 and 3 dimensionally periodic structures,

+     - pscf_pgd1, pscf_pgd2, and pscf_pgd3 for programs that use a GPU to treat periodic structures.

+Each of these programs reads a parameter file and a command file.
+The parameter file is fixed-format file that contains parameters required to initialize the program.
+The command file is a more flexible script containing a sequence of commands that are read and executed sequentially to specify a sequence of computational steps.
+The command line syntax is

+   program -p param -c command

+where "program" denotes the name of the program (e.g., pscf_pc3d), "param" denotes the path to a parameter file, and "command" denotes the path to a parameter file.

+## Examples

+Directory pscfpp/examples contains a set of examples of simple calculations, each of which contains a sample parameter and command file.
+Subdirectory examples/fd1d subdirectory contains examples of for finite-difference program pscf_fd.
+Subdirectory examples/pspc contains examples contains examples for the pscf_pc1d, pscf_pc2d, and pscf_pc3d.
+Examine the parameter and command files in these examples to see examples of the formats for these input files.

 ------------------------------------------------------------------------